franciszekkostka/CarHub/README.md

 - Next.js 13 , React , TypeScript , Tailwind CSS
 - [RapidAPI](https://rapidapi.com/hub) for accesing APIs with data about cars
 - [Imagin Studio](https://www.imagin.studio/) for Car Images

+### The project was inspired on the basis of the existing website